 Coleoptile is the protective sheath-like structure which covers the pointed shoot in monocotyledons; this is the main function of Coleoptile.
-Examples for the monocotyledons are grasses in which few leaf primordia and shoot apex of monocot embryo remain enclosed.
+Examples for the monocotyledons are grasses in which few leaf primordia and shoot apex of monocot embryos remain enclosed.
 Coleoptile has two vascular bundles one on each side.

 Once the coleoptile reaches the surface it stops growing.
-In a later stage, the flag leaves penetrate the top layer of coleoptile and continue to grow along.
+In a later stage, the flag leaves penetrate the top layer of the coleoptile and continue to grow along.
 Coleoptile consists of the cells which are very similar and specialized to fast stretch growth.

 Physiology of Coleoptile

 Coleoptile is a hollow organ having stiff walls which surround the young plantlet.
 The first coleoptile emerges, appearing yellowish white from the seed before developing into chlorophyll on the next day.
 Coleoptile grows and produces chlorophyll only for the first day, then it degrades and later due to water potential it grows.
 Coleoptile length is divided into an irreversible fraction, and a reversible fraction or elastic shrinking.
 White light increases the water potential in the epidermal cell and decreases the osmotic pressure.

 Coleoptile was used to conduct early experiments on phototropism.
 It showed that plants grow towards light because plants on the darker side elongate more compared to the lighter side.
 Coleoptiles bend towards light only when their tips are exposed by Charles Darwin and his son Francis.